michael-aviate-it/tensorflow-gpu-jupyter-cv2/README.md

 # TensorFlow GPU Jupyter with OpenCV2 and other requirements

-A small collections of scripts to build and run a development environment based on the official [TensorFlow Docker Container](https://www.tensorflow.org/install/docker)
+A small collections of scripts to build and run a development environment based on the official [TensorFlow Docker Container](https://www.tensorflow.org/install/docker) and to work with [Google Coral Edge TPU](https://coral.ai/products/)

 </br>